 All Pyuuta-series cartridges, tapes and peripherals are listed with the American versions and releases on the main catalogue page.

 These are all of units I personally own; yes, I really do have at least one of each model.
 Subparts:

-Photographic series of the original Tomy Pyuuta, the ancestor of the Tutor line, as well as scans taken from the manual of the original system.
+Photographic series of the original Tomy Pyuuta, the ancestor of the Tutor line, as well as scans taken from the manual of the original system and several of the major peripherals.
 I've also disassembled the unit to demonstrate the firmware and innards, and taken screenshots of major functions to demonstrate the operating system.

 Shortly after the Pyuuta's rollout came the Junior, an adorable little console with a surprisingly robust interface.
 I've scanned portions of the manual and cracked open the case to show the innards, and included an in-depth screengrab series to show off its primitive but unbelievably friendly operating system software.